-Depending on your goals you can have different tools to track different metrics.
+Depending on your goals you can have different SEO tools to track different metrics.
 Below, I've created a list of the top guest blogging tools you might need.

 You can use a tool like Ahrefs to check everything from changes in the number of backlinks, referring domains, organic traffic performance, or even the number of keywords for which the website ranks in Google (see the example below):

 Guest Blogging SEO

 Since I mentioned how to prioritize your opportunities based on Domain Authority and Spam score, I think it's important to discuss the SEO aspect of guest blogging.

 According to a study by SEMRush, 53% of digital marketing specialists say that guest blogging (or guest posting) is in fact the most effective way to build a backlink profile.

 Guest blogging is such a popular SEO tactic because websites that accept guest posts usually allow authors to link back to their own content or resources, as long as it makes sense for the reader.
 The link is usually placed in the body of the article, or in the author's bio.